ccao-data/model-sales-val/README.md

 #### Local Flagging
 On the left, we see the normal workflow of the process.
 Represented on the right is the use of `manual_update.py` to update/re-flag sales.
+Picture below is a sketch of how this might work:

 ```mermaid
 graph TD